-There has been lots of media attention around hydroxychloroquine use for COVID-19 in recent days, largely stemming from this press release where Donald Trump discussed its effectiveness.
+In recent days, there has been much media attention on hydroxychloroquine use for COVID-19, largely stemming from this press release in which Donald Trump discussed its effectiveness.

 What is hydroxychloroquine?